Amid nationwide enrollment drops, some HBCUs are growing. So are threats.

 But leaders say they also need more public support, and some of the largest proposed federal investments in the sector remain in limbo.

-President Biden pledged more than $70 billion to HBCUs and other minority-serving institutions in recognition of the work they do with limited resources, but Congress has scaled back the proposal.
-His Build Back Better plan sought $3 billion for the schools to upgrade research infrastructure and $6 billion for those schools to improve academic support services and award need-based financial aid to students.
+On the campaign trail, Joe Biden pledged more than $70 billion to HBCUs and other minority-serving institutions in recognition of the work they do with limited resources, but Congress has scaled back the proposal.
+The president’s Build Back Better plan sought $3 billion for the schools to upgrade research infrastructure and $6 billion for those schools to improve academic support services and award need-based financial aid to students.
 Although the legislation cleared the House in November, it stalled in the Senate without the backing of Sens.
 Joe Manchin III (D-W.Va.) and Kyrsten Sinema (D-Ariz.).

 Biden said at a news conference last month that the domestic spending package has a stronger chance of success if broken into smaller bills, but it is unclear which components will be prioritized.